 Checks in JMS Queue Monitor

-The checks can be found in the ‘Manage Message Queues’ monitor in the actions area in the master view.
-Select ‘Check‘ to trigger the execution of the consistency checks.
+The checks can be found in the Manage Message Queues monitor in the actions area in the master view.
+Select Check to execute the consistency checks.

 - Queues that are not used by any of the deployed integration flows

 - Queues that are referenced by deployed integration flows, but do not exist